mdn/content/files/en-us/web/manifest/shortcuts/index.md

 - Include icons for shortcuts to improve visual recognition.
   Provide icons in multiple sizes to ensure quality display across different devices and contexts.
 - Order the shortcuts from most to least important, based on the relevance and usage of features to which they link.
-- Prefer adding fewer, important shortcuts over many seemingly important ones.
-Not only can a long list overwhelm users, but it may also be truncated by some platforms or browsers.
+- Prefer adding a few important shortcuts.
+A long list can not only overwhelm users, but may also be truncated by some platforms or browsers.

 ## Examples